gzmatte/Sonar/README.md

 </br>

-> If u have any problem with the Default OutPut or Outputs not disabling, Edit Sonar.bat
+> If u have any problems with the Default outputs or Outputs not disabling, Edit Sonar.bat
 ```
 :: Replace "Speakers" with your Default Sound Device Name.